mj3b/rgds/README.md

 These sources are treated as signal inputs, not prescriptions, and are translated into explicit, auditable decision structure.

+For the evidence-to-design rationale behind RGDS, see: `docs/why-rgds-exists.md`.

 ---

 ## What This Repository Is (and Is Not)